EdOates84/EdOates84.github.io/Phase-1/phase-1_update.md

 * We have to check each person's professions, whether he/she is an anchor/host/journalist/presenter, etc.
 * I wrote code for the check profession and got only one anchor from 5

-Next, we move on to finding a channel from the list of anchors
+Next, we move on to finding a channel from the list of anchors-

+In the process of finding the channel name-

+There are two ways to get channels
+* By using subtitles- After the checking of whole Rosenthal dataset we don't have all subtitles files there are only 40-50% files which is useful for us, but we can't generalize it so we can choose next method to finding the channels.

+* By using Wikipedia content page - after research, we have a list of channels or networks.
+Then, the first check in this given channel is present in the anchors Wikipedia then store that channel or networks.
+Like this store all channels from each anchor of videos and then take commonly from these to finding the correct channel or network.